gifale95/BERG/source/contribution.rst

 Ways to Contribute
 -----------------

-You can contribute to NEST in several ways:
+You can contribute to BERG in several ways:

 * **New encoding models** with higher prediction accuracies than the currently available.
 * **Models trained on different neural datasets** or brain regions.